alloy-rs/alloy/README.md

 ## Note on `no_std`

-Because these crates are primarily json-rpc focused, we do not intend to support `no_std` for most of them at this time.
+Because these crates are primarily network-focused, we do not intend to support `no_std` for most of them at this time.

 The following crates support `no_std`:
 - alloy-eips
 - alloy-genesis
 - alloy-serde

+If you would like to add `no_std` support to a crate, please make sure to update `scripts/check_no_std.sh` and run it before submitting a PR.

 ## Credits